 Also Read: Clothes for Spiti Trip – What to Pack

 My First Bike Trip to Spiti Valley

-Machine was my trusted Royal Enfield 350CC.Itinerary decided on earlier was a bit different but the final journey turned out to be in the manner below.
+Listed below is the itinerary that I followed for this Spiti Valley ride.
+The machine was my trusted Royal Enfield 350 CC; and there were two people traveling on it.
+The itinerary decided on earlier was a bit different, but the final journey turned out to be in the manner below.
 Click on the links to read the journey for that day.

 Delhi to Narkanda – Day 1